beegee-tokyo/SX126x-Arduino/examples/PingPong/README.md

 ===
 Example to be used with ArduinoIDE.
 It is a simple Ping - Pong between two LoRa nodes.
 One node sends a PING and the other node responds with a PONG.
 It is a simple application that can be usefull to test the range your LoRa setup can reach.
 Principal of function:
-- Listen for incoming packages.
+- Listen for incoming packets.
 - If receive timeout (3s) occurs start a CAD (channel activity detection)
 - - If the CAD shows no activity, send a PING package
-- - Restart listening for incoming packages
+- - Restart listening for incoming packets
 - If a PING package was received start a CAD (channel activity detection)
 - - If the CAD shows no activity, send a PONG response
 - - Restart listening for incoming messages
 - If a PONG package was received start a CAD (channel activity detection)
 - - If the CAD shows no activity, send the next PING package
-- - Restart the listening for incoming packages
+- - Restart the listening for incoming packets

 If compiled for a nRF52832
 ---